Programazing/FindDups/README.md

 <!-- TOC --><a name="components"></a>
 ### Components

--   **CopyCatcherService: The main service that ties all components together and provides an easy-to-use interface for finding duplicates.**
+-   **CopyCatcherService**: The main service that ties all components together and provides an easy-to-use interface for finding duplicates.**
 -   **DirectoryScanner**: Scans the specified directory and retrieves a list of all files.
 -   **DuplicateFinder**: Finds duplicate files using the above components.
 -   **DuplicateSet**: Represents a set of duplicate files with the same hash value.